 There’s nothing wrong with venting.
-But some people moan and groan about every little issue without wanting to solve their problems — and that can mess with your mood, said DeAnna Welch, MA, a counselor turned blogger.
+But some people moan and groan about every little issue without wanting to solve their problems — and that can mess with your mood, said DeAnna Welch, MA, a psychotherapist in Denver, Colo.
 “Spending time with negative nellies can leave you feeling drained, or like some of their negativity has jumped off of them onto you,” she said.
 So limit your interactions with chronic complainers, she said.

 2. Spending too much time on Facebook.

 Spending too much time on a social network like Facebook can give you “a comparison hangover.”

 “I first heard [this term] from Marie Forleo, which describes the crummy feelings you get after engaging in way too much envy-stoking behavior, especially without the full picture of what someone else’s life is really like,” said Ashley Eder, LPC, a psychotherapist in Boulder, Colorado.
 How do you know when too much is too much?
 “When you find the smile from reading up on your friends’ lives has faded,” she said.

 3. Ignoring or overriding your body.